 A storm of confusion is swirling about public beach access.

-Matthew and Irma in the past two years whipped up wind and waves, eroded beachfront, smashed Amelia Island’s only publicly-accessible Atlantic coast pier (the damaged Fort Clinch pier was removed), and took out much of the downtown Fernandina Harbor Marina.
+Hurricanes Matthew and Irma in the past two years whipped up wind and waves, eroded beachfront, and damaged homes, businesses, docks and piers around Florida.

-Florida’s state constitution protects public right to access the beach statewide in Florida via public beach access points that include state parks, city and county public beach parks.
-This public beach access is not in jeopardy.
+Florida’s state constitution protects public right to access the beach statewide in Florida via public beach access points that include state, city, county and federal beach parks.
 The public can continue to access the beach through public beach access entry points and public beach parks.
-After entering the beach through these public access areas, people can also walk along the beach, roam or sit anywhere from water’s edge up to the mean high tide line, along the state’s coastline, including in front of private beachfront properties.
+After entering the beach through these public access areas, people can use the “dry sand” in public parks.
+People can also walk along the beach, roam or sit anywhere from water’s edge up to the mean high tide line, along the entirety of the state’s coastline, including in front of private beachfront properties.

 “Better Safe Than Sorry”

-There’s a June 2018 sprint to get a “customary use” ordinance passed in the county before this type of ordinance is prohibited beginning July 1, 2018.
-Nassau County is moving forward to implement a new beach ordinance to further establish the history of “customary use” of dry sand areas for recreation above the mean high water line during the past, to help ensure and protect continued future public use of “dry sand” beach areas at private properties, for generations to come.
+Nassau County is also in the process of documenting the historic “customary use” of “dry sand” areas for recreation above the mean high water line near private property, to help ensure and protect continued future public use of “dry sand” beach areas at private properties, for generations to come.

-Officials of the city of Fernandina Beach appear to be confident that “dry sand” adjacent to private properties within the city limits is owned by the city (apparently due to past city actions utilizing easements and eminent domain).
+Officials of the city of Fernandina Beach appeared to be confident that “dry sand” adjacent to private properties within the city limits is already owned by the city (apparently due to past city actions utilizing easements and eminent domain).
 The city government of Fernandina Beach recently discussed HB 631 at a public meeting on June 5, 2018.
-Fernandina’s Mayor, Johnny Miller, posted on his Facebook page (June 6, 2018), “There is still a lot of misunderstanding and misinformation regarding SB631 and public access to our beach.
-Our city attorney went over this again at last night’s meeting and updated the latest actions.”
-The meeting can be viewed online to hear the city’s attorney discussion, go to the city’s website and look down the list, then CLICK ON ITEM 11, CITY ATTORNEY REPORTS.
+Watch the city meeting, it can be viewed online, and hear the city’s attorney discussion about this issue.
+Go to the city’s website and look down the list, then CLICK ON ITEM 11, CITY ATTORNEY REPORTS.

 If you have used the “dry sand” area of the beach in areas of private property in the past, you can inform Nassau County, by submitting a NOTARIZED affidavit.
-You can also provide photographs showing historic use.
+Of the most interest are photographs showing historic use (the older, the better), of “dry sand” areas adjacent to private property.
+Private properties along the beach include oceanfront beach homes, inns, hotels, restaurants, and condominium buildings.
 Get the blank affidavit online by clicking here, and submit one whether you live here or not.
-To repeat, the deadline to submit affidavits is June 20, 2018 at noon.
-Besides local residents, visitors who have frequented Amelia Island’s beaches in the past, can also help.
-Submit a notarized affidavit (or an affidavit plus photos).
-You can submit notarized affidavit and photos online via eMail to: [email protected].
+The deadline to submit affidavits keeps being bumped, last revised to June 20, 2018, but may be extended further.
+Besides local residents, visitors who have frequented Amelia Island’s beaches in the past, can also participate.
+Submit a notarized affidavit (or an affidavit plus photos) online via eMail to: [email protected].
 Via snail mail post office, send to: Nassau County Manager’s Office, 96135 Nassau Place, Yulee, FL 32097.
 Or bring an affidavit in person to be notarized for free by visiting local government offices:

 — County Manager’s Office located at 96135 Nassau Place, Yulee.